 Launching a restaurant requires careful planning and consideration.
 Here’s what you need to know.

 The restaurant industry is vast, with plenty of profit to go around.
 However, if you own a restaurant, you must consider many factors, including its location, menu and hours of operation.
-You also have to create a solid business plan that outlines how you plan to be successful and includes research on your potential competitors.
+You also have to create a solid business plan that outlines how you intend to be successful and includes research on your potential competitors.

 Here’s what to keep in mind before you launch your new restaurant business, along with the software and services that can help you achieve your goals.

-Before you launch your new restaurant, consider the following elements:
+Before you launch your new restaurant, consider the following elements.

 The name you choose should stand out not just in conversation but also on listing websites.
 When someone is faced with a big list of options on Yelp or Google Maps, they’ll be drawn to the most interesting names.
 Make sure your restaurant is one of those.